DMIRLAB-Group/DSR-SQL/README.md

     <a href="https://ruichucai.github.io/">Ruichu Cai</a> |
     <a href="https://boyanxu1.github.io/">Boyan Xu*</a>
     <br>
-    ✨If you find our work helpful, please don't hesitate to give us a star!✨
+    🤗If you find our work helpful, please don't hesitate to give us a star!✨
   </small>
 </p>